ray-project/ray/doc/source/ray-overview/installation.rst

 Installing From conda-forge
 ---------------------------
-Ray can also be installed as a conda package on linux and windows
+Ray can also be installed as a conda package on Linux and Windows.

 .. code-block:: bash